 Long-term care (also referred to as Long-Term Support Services) is care that is needed when you can no longer perform activities of daily living (or ADLs) by yourself due to a chronic illness, injury, disability or the aging process.
 Eating, dressing, bathing, transferring, continence and toileting are all activities of daily living.
 Care includes the supervision you might need due to a severe cognitive impairment (such as Alzheimer's disease).
 It is important to make the distinction that long-term care is not medical care.
 It is not intended as a cure.
 Rather, it is chronic care that — once started — you might need for the rest of your life and often is needed for several years2.

 Depending on the type and location of the care you need, long-term care can be very expensive and not easy to comfortably afford from savings and investments.
-For instance, the Annual Genworth Cost of Care survey for 2017 shows that simple adult day care in Washington state can cost as much as $41,600 per year; and, care in a full assisted-living facility can be as much as $61,620 and $116,618 for nursing home care6!
+For instance, the Annual Genworth Cost of Care survey for 2018 shows that care in Washington state in an assisted-living facility can cost as much as $61,620 and $116,618 for nursing home care6!

 Long-term care options